Bruin-Dev/Intelygenz/notifier/README.md

 printed to the console and returned to determine if the message was successfully sent or not based on the status code of the request call.
 200 is a success and anything else is a failure.

-This returned message goes back to the `send_to_slack` function to publish it to the topic identified by the
+This returned message goes back to the `send_to_slack` function to publish it to the topic that was built by NATS under the hood.
-request message's `response_topic` field.
 ### Request message
 ```
 {
     'request_id': 123,
     'message':'Some message',
-    'response_topic': f'notification.slack.request.{service_id}'
 }
 ```
 ### Response message